szyu123/zhouyushen/_pages/about.md

   - /about.html
 ---

-I am a final-year Ph.D. student in Econometrics and Statistics at the University of Chicago Booth School of Business, where I am advised by [Prof. Dacheng Xiu](https://dachxiu.chicagobooth.edu/).
+I am an Assistant Professor at Peking University’s Guanghua School of Management.
+I received my Ph.D. in 2025 from the University of Chicago Booth School of Business, where I am advised by [Prof. Dacheng Xiu](https://dachxiu.chicagobooth.edu/).
 Prior to UChicago, I obtained a B.S. in Statistics from University of Science and Technology of China in 2020.
 My research lies in the intersection of econometrics, statistics, and machine learning, with a focus on addressing the methodological and theoretical challenges of applying machine learning techniques in economic contexts.
-I will be joining Peking University’s Guanghua School of Management in September 2025.

-**Email**: zshen10@chicagobooth.edu
+**Email**: shenzhouyu@gsm.pke.edu.cn

 **[Download CV](_pages/CV.pdf)**